Business insurance: the basics

 - Directors and officers of a limited company can be held personally liable for their actions in certain circumstances.
 You can purchase insurance to provide cover against this liability.

-For information on these types of insurance, see liability insurance.
+For information on these types of insurance, see liability insurance for your business.

 The Association of British Insurers (ABI) provides further information on business insurance.